kubernetes/contributor-site/content/en/docs/onboarding/09-documentation.md

 # Is the documentation available in other languages?

-You are lucky that the documents are available in English!

 Kubernetes is used by developers and DevOps people _all over the world._ It is important that the documentation is available in other languages.

 * Can you write documentation in a language that isn't English?
 We would love your help!